Nandan29300/Banao_Django/README.md

 # Banao_Django
 Django Application for the Patients and Doctors

-To see the Live Working of the Project - https://nandanp.pythonanywhere.com/users/signup/  AND https://nandanp.pythonanywhere.com/users/login/
+## To see the 🚨Live Working of the Project🚨 - https://nandanp.pythonanywhere.com/users/signup/  AND https://nandanp.pythonanywhere.com/users/login/

 🏥 User Management System 🏥
 Welcome to the User Management System!
 This application allows users to sign up and log in, with different types of users being redirected to their respective dashboards upon login.